Chad Doreck: Early life and education

 Doreck is the son of Stephan Doreck and Catherine Doreck, and has a brother and sister.
 A native of Southern California, Doreck first became interested in singing as part of a church congregation.
 His career began with the help of his aunt.

 He took his first acting role at the age of six in the music video for Oingo Boingo's "Weird Science".
 Doreck graduated from the Orange County School of the Arts, majoring in musical theatre.
 He briefly attended the University of Southern California.

 Career

 Doreck wrote and produced a CD, which was released in 2005.
 In 2007, he released a seven-song album called Awake and Sing.
-He has also modeled for Sketchers, Vogue Italia, and Nordstrom, and has been the narrator on various programs televised on E!.
+He has also modeled for Skechers, Vogue Italia, and Nordstrom, and has been the narrator on various programs televised on E!.

 He played Matthew in the award-winning off-Broadway musical Altar Boyz from September 3, 2007 to March 30, 2008.